 The BGS has been commissioned by Defra to provide guidance on what are 'normal' levels of contaminant concentrations in English soils in support of the revision of the Part 2A Contaminated Land Statutory Guidance.
 The domain polygons and other data produced by this work are served as WMS here.

-Data indicating the level of noise according to the strategic noise mapping of major rail sources within areas with a population of at least 100,000 people (agglomerations) and along Network Rail routes with more than 60,000 train passages per year.
+Data indicating the level of noise according to the strategic noise mapping of industrial sources within areas with a population of at least 100,000 people (agglomerations).
 Lden indicates a 24 hour annual average noise level with separate weightings for the evening and night periods.
 This data is a product of the strategic noise mapping analysis undertaken to meet the requirements of the Environmental Noise Directive (Directive 2002/49/EC).

 The shops database is a record of a comprehensive survey of all shops in Edinburgh which was carried out in September / October 2010, based on a mixture of site inspection and records from the Lothian Valuation Joint Board (LVJB).
 It updates similar surveys which were done in 1986, 1996 and 2004, to provide a long-term perspective on retail change in the city.